mpirotaiswilton-IW/OpenAPI-generator-Springboot/README.md

 ```

 3. 3 docker containers should now be running:
-    * `openapi-naughts-and-crosses-stub-api`: where the spring-boot api image, built using a Dockerfile, is containerized
+    * `openapi-current-account-stub-api`: where the spring-boot api image, built using a Dockerfile, is containerized
     * `db`: where a Postgres database is containerized and used by the API
-    * `openapi-naughts-and-crosses-stub-pgadmin`: where a pgAdmin interface is containerized.
+    * `openapi-current-account-stub-pgadmin`: where a pgAdmin interface is containerized.
 This is used to monitor our Postgres database container

 ## Testing

 1. With a web browser of your choice, navigate to <http://localhost:8080/swagger-ui/index.html>
 2. On this page, you'll see every endpoint that the API stub has available
-3. Under any endpoint, select one and then select the `Try it out` button
+3. Select the `/BIAN-3/BIAN/CurrentAccount/11.0.0/CurrentAccount/{currentaccountid}/Retrieve` enpoint and then select the `Try it out` button
-4. Fill in any relevant request body parameters as you see fit, then press the blue `Execute` button.
+4. Fill in the `currentaccountid` parameters with a number greater than 0, then press the blue `Execute` button.
 This should yield a `501 Unimplemented` response code